jmblankman/Getting-and-Cleaning-Data-Project/README.md

 There are 3 other files located in this repository:

-1. CodeBook.md - A CodeBook describing the run_analysis.R script and its functions
+1. CodeBook.md - A code book describing the run_analysis.R script and its functions
 2. run_analysis.R - An R script that completes the 5 requests of the Getting and Cleaning Data's Course Project:
 3. finalData.txt - A text file including the final output of the Getting and Cleaning Data Course Project